Main Line (Seaboard Air Line Railroad): Improvements over the years

+Mergers and consolidation

+The SAL Main Line (blue) in relation to the ACL Main Line (red).
+Dashed lines represent where the line has been abandoned.

 In 1967, the Seaboard Air Line merged with their long-time rival, the Atlantic Coast Line Railroad (ACL).
 The ACL also had a main line running from Richmond, Virginia to Tampa, Florida that was roughly parallel to the SAL’s main line.
-The two main lines crossed each other in Chester, Savannah, Jacksonville, and Plant City.
-After the merger was complete, the company was named the Seaboard Coast Line Railroad (SCL), who largely retained both main lines in the combined network.
-To differentiate the two main lines, the Seaboard Coast Line designated the SAL’s main line as the S-Line and the ACL’s main line as the A-Line.
-The letter S was added as a prefix to the mileposts on the S-Line (S was also added to the beginning of the pre-existing letter prefixes on the SAL’s branch lines).
+The two main lines crossed each other in Chester, Petersburg, Savannah, Jacksonville, and Plant City.
+After the merger was complete, the company was named the Seaboard Coast Line Railroad (SCL).
+To differentiate the two main lines, the Seaboard Coast Line designated the SAL’s main line as the "S Line" while the ACL’s main line became the "A Line".
+The letter S was added as a prefix to the mileposts on the S Line (S was also added to the beginning of the pre-existing letter prefixes on the SAL’s branch lines).

+By the end of the 1960s, the Seaboard Coast Line would begin abandoning segments of the S Line in an effort to consolidate the combined network.
+In Virginia, the company abandoned the S Line from just south of Bellwood to Dunlop (just north of Petersburg).
+The remaining line at Dunlop was connected to the A Line, and a new stretch of track was built to connect the remaining track south of Bellwood to the A Line at Centralia.
+In southern Georgia near Savannah, the company abandoned the S Line's bridge crossing the Ogeechee River which was located directly beside the A Line.
+Remaining track on both sides of the river was then connected to the A Line, which had a double-track bridge over the river.
+This abandonment also eliminated the at-grade crossing of the two lines at Burroughs.
+By 1970, another short segment of the S Line was abandoned in Florida between Owensboro (near Dade City) and Zephyrhills with the ex-ACL West Coast Subdivision linking the remaining segments.

+Remaining concrete piers of the SAL main line's former bridge in Petersburg, Virginia.